-There were no significant events affecting the company after the end of the year with the exception of the ongoing impact of the Covid-19 pandemic, which the company is managing, and which commenced before the balance sheet date.
+There were no significant events affecting the company after the end of the year.

 Books of Account

 The measures taken by the directors to ensure compliance with the requirements of Section 281 to 285 of Companies Act 2014 regarding proper books of account, are the implementation of necessary policies and procedures for recording transactions, the employment of competent accounting personnel with appropriate expertise and the provision of adequate resources to the financial function.
 The books of account of the company are maintained at 18 Nicholas Street, Dublin 8.